 Can I eat before yoga?

-You want to have a more or less empty stomach during a yoga session, so leave at least two hours between a main meal and yoga.
-Digestion of food requires energy and when you do yoga after a meal, your energy goes to the muscles you’re exercising and the body can’t digest the food properly.
-It is not healthy and won’t feel good to practice yoga on a full stomach.
-I personally might have half a banana or a handful of nuts if I feel I’m too hungry to practise, to give me the fuel I need.
+It’s better to have a more or less empty stomach during a yoga session, so leave at least two hours between a main meal and yoga.
+Digestion of food requires energy and when you do yoga straight after a meal, your energy goes to the muscles you’re exercising and the body can’t digest the food properly.
+Personally I might have half a banana or a handful of nuts if I feel I’m too hungry to practise, to give me the fuel I need.

 Try these easy Post Yoga Bites.